 The CH4 analysis system is combined with the CO2 analysis system and is described in Tans et al. (2017).
-Briefly, the analysis system uses a cavity ring-down spectroscopy (CRDS) gas analyzer to measure the major isotopologue of CH4 (12C1H4).
+Briefly, the analysis system uses a cavity ring-down spectroscopy (CRDS) gas analyzer to measure the major isotopologue of CH4 ($^{12}C^{1}H{4}$).
 The instruments are calibrated approximately monthly by a suite of 14 secondary standards covering the CH4 range 390 - 5900 nmol mol-1.
 Each standard is measured relative to a reference cylinder (see below).
 Calibration curves fit to the responses of the entire suite of secondary standards, referred to as a response curve, relate CH4 mole fraction to instrument response (relative to the bracketing reference aliquots).
 The assigned CH4 values are based on measurement of only the major isotopologue.
 Unlike CO2, differences in CH4 isotopic composition between the primary and secondary standards and atmospheric CH4 are small.
-Therefore, CH4 can be measured based on the 12C1H4 isotopologue without introducing significant bias.
-CH4 values assigned to the secondary standards come from calibration of the secondary standards by the primary standards in an analogous manner.
+Therefore, CH4 can be measured based on the $^{12}C^{1}H{4}$ isotopologue without introducing significant bias.
+CH4 values assigned to the secondary standards in an analogous manner.

 Ver.
-Effective Date Authors Approval Filename 2.0 Aug.
-1, 2019 ED, AMC, TM AA TP_analysis_CH4_v2.0.docx
+Effective Date Authors Approval Filename 4 of 9 2.1 April 15, 2024 ED, AMC, TM AA TP_analysis_CH4_v2.1.docx

 The cylinder to be analyzed is compared to a reference cylinder in an alternating, A-B-A-B-A... sequence.
-The reference cylinder is natural air with CH4 mole fraction of the local ambient conditions at Niwot Ridge on the day of filling.
+The reference cylinder is natural air with CH_4 mole fraction of the local ambient conditions at Niwot Ridge on the day of filling.
 The reference gas typically closely resembles the remote troposphere.
 The same reference cylinder is used during instrument calibration episodes and during routine measurement of cylinders to account for slow drift in the analyzers between calibration episodes.
-The analysis system contains a second instrument to measure the isotopic composition of CO2 (see CO2 technical procedures).
+The analysis system contains a second instrument to measure the isotopic composition of CO_2 (see CO_2 technical procedures).
 A 4-port switching valve is used to simultaneously measure reference gas on one analyzer and sample (or standard during calibration episodes) on the other, alternating back and forth (see Fig 1).
 Each analysis cycle includes a measurement of reference gas and sample gas on both instruments.
 Each analysis episode should consist of 8 cycles to match the cycles used when constructing the response curves.